-Strengthening Servicemember Civilian Employment
+Strengthening Service Member Civilian Employment

-As the National Guard remains an integral part of our nation's defense, both at home and abroad, increased training and readiness requirements combined with frequent deployments has put strains on the traditional citizen-soldier construct, as well as stressors on employers of Guardsmen.
+As the National Guard remains an integral part of our nation's defense, both at home and abroad.
+Increased training and readiness requirements combined with more frequent deployments has strained the traditional citizen-soldier construct, placing stressors on both the Guardsmen and their employers.

 While I cannot anticipate future operational demands, what is clearly true is that the era of "one weekend a month and two weeks a year" is over.
-Our members are serving in uniform more days throughout the year and often completing military tasks on civilian time, all while undertaking some military administrative and training duties mostly due to insufficient levels of full-time support personnel.
-These duties often compete with their civilian careers and can lead to significant, negative effects.
-Additionally, as we continue to increase operational demands on our soldiers and airmen, their employers are feeling the effects.
-Due to this new reality, we ask that the Committees support continued efforts to assist Reserve Component servicemembers and their employers.
+Our members are serving in uniform more days throughout the year and often completing military tasks on civilian time, all while undertaking additional military administrative and training duties due to insufficient levels of full-time support personnel.
+These duties often compete with their civilian careers and can have significant negative effects.
+As we continue to increase operational demands on our soldiers and airmen, their employers are feeling the effects of their extended absence.
+In the wake of this new reality, we ask that the Committees support continued efforts to assist Reserve Component service members and their employers.